 The cheapest way to pay is in a lump sum, although you may prefer the convenience of paying monthly – especially if you’re not planning on keeping the car for the full 12 months.

-This could increase to up to £1,000 (plus court fees) if the case goes to court.
-If you're stopped by the police and found to have no car tax, you could be issued with an instant fixed penalty notice of up to £1,000.
+Police use Automatic Number Plate Recognition technology to check if a car is taxed; if you're caught driving without tax by the police you could be issued with an instant fixed penalty notice of up to £1,000.